BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 ### Step 1: Load Your XID

-Make sure to recreate your environmental variables:
+To reload your XID, first be sure to recreate your environmental variables:
 ```
 XID_NAME="BRadvoc8"
 PASSWORD="Amira's strong password"
 ```
-If you saved your XID to a file, you can load it:
+If you saved your XID to a file, you can now load it:
 ```
 XID=$(cat xid-*/BRadvoc8-xid.envelope)
 ```